Dev.Chan64's Blog

 The API Gateway has now become the point where the structural intentions of the design are implemented.

-but a design tool that turns flow into structure.
+It is a design tool that turns flow into structure.

 5. Where Should Designers Start Practicing